 1. Magento API

-Magento is one of the most sought-after platforms for integration.
+One of the most sought-after platforms for integration is Magento.

 Magento API supports both JSON and XML formats along with four methods to access and manage e-store data - POST, PUT, GET, DELETE.
 Moreover, it uses the XML-RPC clients for communication and has both SOAP and REST APIs.